 Research with stem cells is actively gaining momentum and generating a great deal of excitement.
-The major breakthrough of the decade is happening in the field of stem cells and their applications.
-More than 5000 research articles are already published and more than 600 worldwide clinical trials are on their way of completion on the remarkable abilities of stem cells that replace diseased or damaged cells.
+The major breakthrough of the decade is happening in the field of cellular therapy and their applications.
+More than 5000 research articles are already published and more than 600 worldwide clinical trials are on their way of completion on the remarkable abilities of cells that replace diseased or damaged cells.

 There are many individual factors that are important in determining the right course of medical care plan for those who are suffering from degenerative diseases.
 Conventionally, for ailments such as spinal cord injury, optic nerve atrophy, stroke, etc. only rehabilitative approach can be specified which cannot reverse the damage associated with the disease.
 Similarly for diseases such as diabetes, osteoarthritis, etc. pharmacotherapy is generally prescribed; the long-term exposure to which can lead to many harmful side effects.
 Other therapeutic options such as surgery, organ replacement, etc. for degenerative conditions have numerous drawbacks including high cost of treatment, scarcity of organs, post operative infections, problems in healing, and organ rejections among others.